 Any party may challenge the participation of any Institute official or employee in the process on the grounds of personal bias by submitting a written statement to the Institute’s designee setting forth the basis for the challenge.
 The written challenge should be submitted within a reasonable time after the party reasonably should have known of the existence of the bias.
 The Institute’s designee will determine whether to sustain or deny the challenge, and if sustained, the replacement to be appointed.

 The appeal process is not intended to grant a new hearing at a higher level.
 An appeal shall be limited to a review of the record of the initial hearing, supporting documents, and the Respondent’s written appeal.
 The Respondent must explicitly state why he or she believes an appeal is warranted.
 Appeals will be considered only for the following reasons:

-a. to consider new information, sufficient to alter the decision, or other relevant facts not brought out in the original hearing, because such information was not known or knowable to the person appealing during the time of the hearing;
+a. to consider new information, sufficient to alter the decision, or other relevant facts not brought out in the original hearing (or appeal), because such information was not known or knowable to the person appealing during the time of the hearing (or appeal);

-b. to allege a procedural error within the hearing process that may have substantially impacted the fairness of the hearing, including but not limited to whether any hearing questions were improperly excluded or whether the decision was tainted by bias; or
+b. to allege a procedural error within the hearing process that may have substantially impacted the fairness of the hearing (or appeal), including but not limited to whether any hearing questions were improperly excluded or whether the decision was tainted by a conflict of interest or bias by the Title IX Coordinator, Conduct Officer, investigator(s), decision makers(s); or

 c. to allege that the finding was inconsistent with the weight of the information.

 a.
 Effective date of sanctions

 - If a case is appealed, sanctions are not imposed while the appeal is pending unless the welfare of a person or the community is threatened.